gis-ops/tutorials/pgrouting/pgrouting-pleasant-hiking.md

-## Step 1 - Preparing the OSM data
+## Step 1 - Preparing the OpenStreetMap Data

 Please navigate to your working directory on your host and fetch the OSM data with: